fartbagxp/monitor-dslogon/README.md

 1. We also verify the HTML for correctness, by verifying certain key terms such as `logged in`, to verify that the user has been logged in properly.

-1. We also verify that all HTTP request calls were completely properly, and that no error was captured in the Chrome console.
-(TODO).
+1. We should verify that all HTTP request calls were completely properly, and that no error was captured in the Chrome console.